alexou2/nope-reader/README.md

 # nope-reader
-creates html files to view manga chapters
+creates html files to view manga chapters.
+Works both on IOS and on PC/ mac.

 How to use: